 Given that the Stage 1 Lebenswert formula is intended for use from birth to 6 months, we evaluated its nutritional content against the USDA 0-6 month recommendations.
 For the Stage 2 and 3 versions, we evaluated against the USDA 6-12 month recommendations.

 Because the USDA recommendations are for daily intake, we considered the daily intake recommended by Lebenswert in their "Meal Tables."
 Stage 1 suggests an average of about 100 grams of formula per day for the first 6 months; of course, this is lower (about 80 grams) for the first month, then increases with age to over 100g/day.

-To derive an estimate of how much nutrient a baby would receive each day when using Lebenswert, we used the average recommended serving for the first 6 months (about 100 grams of formula per day).
-This will overestimate nutrients for early months, and underestimate for later months.
-As you will see from our analysis, this isn't cause for much concern.
+To derive an estimate of how many nutrients a baby would receive each day when using Lebenswert, we used the average recommended serving for the first 6 months (about 100 grams of formula per day).
+This will overestimate nutrients in the early months, and underestimate them in later months.
+As you will see from our analysis, this isn't causing much concern.